wetzelbe/owntracks-omlox/README.md

 Command-line-arguments are:
 * `-o`: hostname of the omlox hub, standard is localhost
 * `-r`: port of the omlox hub, standard is 8081
-* `-n`: hostname of the MQTT Broker, standard is localhost, port 1883 is used
+* `-n`: hostname of the MQTT Broker, standard is localhost
 * `-q`: port of the MQTT Broker, standard is 1883
 * `-u`: username for authentication, standard is using no authentication
-* `-p`: password for authentication, standard is using no authentication (password and username have to be given together, otherwise the authentication will fail)
+* `-p`: password for authentication, standard is using no authentication

 ### Environment Variables